alessandrocuzzocrea/garden/src/notes/leetcode-random-stuff.md

         return -1
 ```

-Q: # WHY DO WE CALC THE MID POINT LIKE THIS?
-WHY NOT (lo - hi)//2 ?
+Q: Why do we find the middle point like this?
+Why not (lo - hi)//2 ?

-A: Finding the midpoint between any two numbers is the same as finding the average between them.
-Add the numbers and divide by two.
+A: We find the middle point by adding the low (lo) and high (hi) numbers together and then dividing by 2.
+This is because when you add them together, you get the total of the two numbers.
+When you divide that total by 2, you get the point right in the middle of them.
+If we did (lo - hi)//2, we might get a wrong number because we're taking one number away from the other, instead of finding the point in between them.